IconJar/IJSVG/README.md

 * Transform for skewX and skewY
 * Transform for rotate around a point
 * Dashed strokes
-* If the SVG has a switch in it from other application (Adobe products) it will fail to find a valid SVG (this is being worked on)

 ## Credit
 IJSVG is loosely based on [UIBezierPath-SVG](https://github.com/ap4y/UIBezierPath-SVG) by [ap4y](https://github.com/ap4y)